avkonst/hookstate/docs/index/docs/32-extensions-snapshotable.md

 ---
 id: extensions-snapshotable
-title: Tracking modified state
+title: State snapshotting and restoring
-sidebar_label: Initial state
+sidebar_label: Snapshotable state
 ---

 import { PreviewSample } from '../src/PreviewSample'

-The `Initial` plugin allows to track modified fields.
+The `@hookstate/snapshotable` plugin allows to take state stanshots and restore from it.

 <PreviewSample example="plugin-snapshotable" />